 Tam Cochrane who ran the Gown of the Year 'Fashion on Wheels' show, kept a close eye on her youthful charges.
 "Those were the days when you actually just did as you were told," Di remembers.
 "Tam dictated the style.
 When we arrived at different destinations we’d go to the local salon.
 Sometimes we’d hate our hairstyle but we wouldn’t dream of complaining or trying to change it in any way.
 When we came back from Gown of the Year we’d say 'never again' but the next year there we’d be, lining up again because you only remember the good things."

 Showroom modelling for fashion buyers was another area of work.
-Once again Di was in demand for youth-focused designers such as American teen label Jonathan Logan, imported by Nancy and Arthur Delaney of Puritan.
+Once again Di was in demand for youth-focused designers such as American teen label Jonathan Logan, manufactured under licence in New Zealand by Nancy and Arthur Delaney of Puritan.
 Bill and Tony Lewis of Classic Fashions imported Sportscraft and "a lot of fabulous labels" that suited Di’s modelling style.
 Another American label, Teena Paige, came straight out of the pages of Di’s favourite Seventeen magazine, and was imported by Rose Coats.
 She remembers full skirts dipped in to the waist, Peter Pan collars, boat-shaped necklines, accessorised with short gloves and either kitten heels or ballerina shoes.

 She was also an excellent hat model.
 Hats were an important part of everyday life and each season department stores produced show cards, head and shoulders photographs of models, that showcased their new millinery range.
 There were also live millinery parades.